Conjugacies of model sets: Introduction and statement of results.

 We pay particular attention to {\em polyhedral\/} model sets, by which we mean model sets satisfying two additional assumptions: \begin{enumerate} \item[H1.]
-The internal space $H$ is the product of the vector space $\R^n$ with a finite (discrete, pure torsion) group $C$. \item[H2.]
+The internal group $H$ is a vector space $\R^n$.\footnote{This assumption can be relaxed somewhat.
+Everything that we prove about polyhedral model sets also applies when $H$ is the product of $\R^n$ with a finite group $C$.
+A famous example is the Penrose tiling, with $H=\R^2 \times \Z_5$.
+In such a setting, the model set will be a finite union of disjoint polyhedral model sets.} \item[H2.]
 The window $W$ is a finite union of polyhedra. \end{enumerate} Our main result states that such model sets are extremely rigid:

-\begin{thm} If $\mo$ is a polyhedral model set and $\Lambda$ is a Delone set of finite local complexity that is pointed topologically conjugate to $\mo$, then $\Lambda$ is mutually locally derivable (MLD) to a reprojection of $\mo$. \end{thm} Without hypothesis H2, this theorem is false.
-In Section \ref{examples} we exhibit a one dimensional model set $\mo$ satisfying H1 but not H2, and a Delone set $\Lambda$ of finite local complexity that is pointed topologically conjugate to $\mo$, with $\Lambda$ not being a Meyer set, much less a model set or a reprojection of $\mo$.
+\begin{thm} If $\mo$ is a polyhedral model set and $\Lambda$ is a Delone set that is pointed topologically conjugate to $\mo$, then $\Lambda$ is mutually locally derivable (MLD) to a reprojection of $\mo$. \end{thm} Without hypothesis H2, this theorem is false.
+In Section \ref{examples} we exhibit a one dimensional model set $\mo$ satisfying H1 but not H2, and a Delone set $\Lambda$ that is pointed topologically conjugate to $\mo$, with $\Lambda$ not being a Meyer set, much less a model set or a reprojection of $\mo$.

 A first result in the direction of studying topological conjugacies can be found in \cite{KS13}.
 It says that any pointed topological conjugacy between repetitive FLC Delone sets is the composition of an MLD transformation followed by a {\em shape conjugacy\/} (defined below) which can be chosen arbitrarily close to the identity.
 Given that MLD transformations are well-understood, this reduces the task of understanding topological conjugacies to a study of shape conjugacies.
-Shape conjugacies modulo MLD transformations are parametrized (at least infinitesimally) by a subgroup of the first tiling cohomology with $\R^d$-coefficients $H^1(\Lambda,\R^d)$, called the {\em asymptotically negligible group\/} in \cite{CS2}, which we denote by $H^1_{an}(\Lambda,\R^d)$.
+Shape conjugacies modulo MLD transformations are parametrized (at least infinitesimally) by a subgroup $H^1_{an}(\Lambda,\R^d)$ of the first tiling cohomology with $\R^d$-coefficients $H^1(\Lambda,\R^d)$, called the {\em asymptotically negligible group\/} in \cite{CS2}.